-Investment in wholly-owned subsidiary is accounted for using the cost method.
-Under the cost basis of accounting, the Church recognizes earnings from its investment to the extent any dividends are received in the year.
+Investment in wholly-owned subsidiary is accounted for using the equity method as explained further in note 5.
+Under the equity method of accounting, the United Church recognizes all earnings and losses from its wholly owned subsidiary.
 The investment is written down when, in the opinion of management, there has been a significant change in expected timing or amount of future cash flows from the investment.